TheresaLui/SelfHelpContent_v2/articles/microsoft.analysisservices/analysisserviceslongrunningqueryinsight-public.md

 ## **Recommended Steps**
 You may need to enable diagnostics on the Azure Analysis Service instance in order to identify the specific query or command and take action.

-1. Please review the [Setup diagnostic logging](https://docs.microsoft.com/azure/analysis-services/analysis-services-logging) page for more details on diagnositic logging.
+1. Please review the [Setup diagnostic logging](https://docs.microsoft.com/azure/analysis-services/analysis-services-logging) page for more details on diagnostic logging.

 ## **Recommended Documents**